 On a Budget

-If your budget is really tight, you do not have to settle for subpar quality or continue sleeping on that lumpy old bed you inherited from your Aunt’s basement.
-Not only do some brands offer a more streamlined version of their designs for a reduced price, some companies are focused on providing quality for the dollar as their business model.
+Even if your budget is tight, you do not have to settle for subpar quality or continue sleeping on an outdated mattress.
+Not only do some brands offer a more streamlined version of their designs for a reduced price, but some companies are also focused on providing quality for the dollar as their business model.
 Take a look at brands that sell online to keep overhead minimized and reduce the cost of shipping by designing a bed-in-a-box.

 Our top budget picks can be found here.